If you want more email subscribers, leads and sales – you’re going to need to build conversion-focused landing pages.

 - More landing page templates available via Themeforest – They’re not free, but it’s nice to have the option.

-Higher plans unlock extra integrations and increase those limits.
+Higher plans unlock extra integrations and increase conversion and visitors limits.

 ShortStack is best known as a social media contest tool but they have great landing page software too.